Halle suspect confesses to Yom Kippur shooting | DW | 11.10.2019

 Read more: Locals join Jewish community for vigil in German city of Halle

-During the investigation, Stephan B. spoke "very extensively" and admitted that anti-Semitic and right-wing extremist beliefs motivated him to commit the attack.
+Saxony-Anhalt State Premier Reiner Haseloff, German President Frank-Walter Steinmeier and his wife Elke Budenbender visited the Halle synagogue following the attack.

-The arrest warrant, issued on Thursday, was for two counts of murder and seven counts of attempted murder, according to a spokesperson for Germany's Federal Prosecution.
+The arrest warrant, issued on Thursday, was for two counts of murder and seven counts of attempted murder.

 kmm/sms (dpa, ARD, AFP)